MasterDDT/ask-ecfr/README.md

 ## Run
 If you want to use an LLM to get additional insights for each regulation, define `OPENAI_API_KEY` in your environment.

-Run with `uv`, which will fetch the required python version and all dependencies defined at the top of the file.
+Run with the below command, which will fetch the required python version and all dependencies defined at the top of the file.
 ```
+$> export OPENAI_API_KEY=abc  # optional
-uv run main.py
+$> uv run main.py
 ```

 If you see a lot of 429 throttling errors, decrease `MAX_THREADS` and `MAX_REGULATIONS_T0_FETCH` environment variables (default 4 and 100).
 Conversely if app is too slow, increase those values.